Questions about

 - Manual entry — add items one by one from the dashboard for smaller menus.

-There is one menu per outlet — not separate dine-in, takeaway, and delivery menus.
-You control which services are active (dine-in, takeaway, delivery, reserve-a-table) independently.
-Time-slot filtering shows or hides items by hour, and managers can mark today's specials.
-Full per-service menu splits (different items per channel) are on the roadmap.
+You can control which services are active (dine-in, takeaway, delivery, reserve-a-table) independently.
+Time-slot filtering automatically shows or hides items based on the hour — so your dinner menu doesn't appear at 8 AM.
+Full per-service menu configuration is on the roadmap.

 - Dine-in — customer messages from the table, orders go to KDS